 What are the hours?

-The Children’s Preschool Center is open Monday-Friday from 7:15-6:15.
-CPSC has shortened its operating hours in order to maintain operations during the COVID-19 Pandemic.
+The Children’s Preschool Center is open Monday-Friday from 7:45 am – 5:30.
+CPSC has shortened its operating hours to maintain operations during the COVID-19 Pandemic.
 This is necessary due to cleaning requirements and staffing.

 Are there current enrollment opportunities?

 Enrollment occurs year-round based on availability.
 Admissions are done via a Wait List with those on the Wait List receiving first priority for spaces available.
 Contact us for information and to complete a Wait List application with an accompanying $100 fee.

 How do I learn more about my child's day to day activities?

 Each classroom provides written daily reports on the children’s activities, nap schedule, snack, lunch, and general comments about their overall well being.
 Parents are viewed as partners to the teaching team and are encouraged to have daily check-ins with the teaching team on arrival and during departure time.

 How is CPSC managed

 CPSC is a non-profit organization with an elected Board of Directors comprised of parent volunteers and community members.
 The Board establishes the vision for CPSC in-conjunction with an Executive Director who manages the day-to-day operations of the facility.
 The Board is confirmed by the parents of CPSC.